k3rn3lpanicc/NDPC-SmartContract/README.md

 - Find a way to put the actual data representation (not metadata) on a p2p file storage and link it to the actual product (should we support multiple services?)
 - Find a way to test contract without multiple deploys (It's pain in A:) )
 - Find the documentation related to gas price in casper
+- Revert the mint request if the metadata was not valid (in cep47 format)

 # Questions (Issues)
 - Are publishers the ones who transfer NFTs or are users who request to transfer the nft by publishers?
 I think the second one is more rational
 - Can the producers sell their product themselves ?
+- Companies should be able to monitor which one ?
+    - Each token is owned by who (list of accounts) OR
+    - Each token is owned by how many accounts ?

 # Done So far
+- Created Structs `NFTHolder`, `NFTMetadata`, `ApprovedNFT` , `MetadataHash` and functionalities (like finding hash of metadata and represent it as string (hexadecimal)) and implemented `to_bytes` and `from_bytes` for them to be able to put them in dictionaries and read them after wards
+- Tested above functionalities in testnet and optimized the code
+- Created the storage and functionalities model(blueprint) in draw.io (the file is in this repo).
+I'm trying to fulfill all the needs with smallest amount of storage and calculations needed.
+(This part is not done completely yet)
+- Tested session/contract code for transfering tokens from contract purse to account and vice versa.